 Nearly 40% of purchases are made through a combination of online and in-store activity.
 Marketers should make it easier for consumers by implementing a strategy that drives in-store users to visit the retailer’s online store, and vice versa.

 4. Remember: Retail Apps Are On the Rise for a Reason

 Smartphones have leapt ahead as the driving force behind retail change.
 Research by eMarketer shows that the number of U.S. mobile shoppers has soared from a meager 23 million in 2014, to over 146 million in 2016.
 Smartphone shopping satisfaction has been increasing year-on-year, with 2016’s satisfaction rate at 73%.
 Smart e-commerce retailers have capitalized on the move to mobile by incorporating mobile applications into their online strategy.

 Retailers like Sephora have built successful applications that drive both online and offline sales.
 The app has an interactive feature allowing users to learn new makeup application techniques, and the tutorials feature selfies uploaded by users direct from their smartphones.
 This feature enables users to reproduce the results that can be achieved with Sephora’s in-store makeovers.
 It also harbors a beacon feature that alerts smartphone users when they are in close proximity to a Sephora store.
 This again keeps the brand top-of-mind for consumers, and drives them to visit the brick-and-mortar store.

 Omnichannel shopping is on the rise.
 According to a report by UPS, it has grown to 38% in 2016.
 There remains massive opportunity for e-commerce marketers to capitalize on this convergence of channels.

-Interested in reading more about omnichannel marketing?
-Download our whitepaper, “Adapting to the Pace of Omnichannel Commerce.”
+Interested in reading more about how retail marketers can merge online and offline marketing?
+Download our whitepaper, Applying Omnichannel Marketing to the Customer Journey.